RBAC

 and to the consumer groupalice-consumers

-- Some actions on all the topics and consumer groups that start with the prefix
+- Partial access on all topics and consumer groups, that start with the prefix

 app-a-

-, on all the clusters, that she inherits from the groupProject A
+, across all clusters and that she inherits this from the groupProject A